arXiv/arxiv-docs/about/give.md

 Membership & Giving
 ====================

 arXiv is committed to providing free open access through its sustainable support model.
 It is a collaboratively governed, community-supported resource.
-Learn more about arXiv’s [financial support and governance model](https://confluence.cornell.edu/x/M8JRF).
+Learn more about arXiv’s [governance](/about/governance) and [financial support](/about/reports-financials).

 arXiv is funded by Cornell University, the [Simons Foundation](https://www.simonsfoundation.org/), [member institutions](/about/ourmembers), and individuals- like you!